 The key to successful marketing for any business is knowing your customers on a deeper and more personal level.
 You may already have a pretty good idea of your most valuable customer personas, but do you truly understand who they are, how they feel about your business, and what demographics they represent?
 This will give you a great head start, but to remain competitive, you also need to understand their wants and needs.
 Once you do, you can gear your offerings to fill those voids.

 Most importantly, however, you need to understand how your customers behave when they interact with your brand.
-This understanding is especially true in retail and restaurant businesses because the needs that those companies address are very linear.
+This understanding is especially true in retail and restaurant marketing because the needs that those companies address are very linear.

 Retail and Restaurant Customer Intent